Good afternoon families!

-Positivity Project trait for the week of 1/30: Forgiveness
+Positivity Positivity Trait for the week of 2/6/23: Cheering Others’ Successes

-To practice and encourage the character strength of forgiveness with your child, please visit the Positivity Project’s P2 for Families (password: P2) where together you will watch a video, read a quote and talk about the answers to three questions.
+To practice and encourage the character strength of perspective with your child, please visit the Positivity Project’s P2 for Families (password: P2), where together you will watch a video, read a quote, and talk about the answers to three questions.